 Form 941 is the employer’s quarterly federal tax return.
 It reports how much federal income taxes were withheld; Social Security taxes and Medicare taxes that are due and how much was paid in deposits to the Internal Revenue Service.
 The report is filed every three months for each of the four calendar quarters.
 If you are an employer and hire staff, you must file this return every quarter.
 Failure to comply is met with stiff penalties and interest on the debt.
 This is an introduction to the basic concepts of how the quarterly tax return ties to the payroll.

 One of the largest sources of cash for the Treasury Department is the payment of payroll taxes on a regular basis.
 Most small businesses pay this tax every month and it is due by the 15th of the following month of payroll.
-So taxes withheld in January are due by February 15.
+Taxes withheld in January are due by February 15.
 On page 2 of the Form 941, the employer reports the actual taxes paid to the Internal Revenue Service.
 The total paid should equal the total amount due on page 1 of the form.

 To fully understand the tax return let’s refresh ourselves with a typical payroll.
 When the employer writes the check, there is a formula used to determine the final net amount.
 From the gross wages are subtracted federal income taxes which are determined by the average annual gross salary and filing status (single, married, head of household).
 In addition to federal taxes the employer withholds 6.2% of the gross wage for Social Security taxes.
 He further withholds 1.45% of gross wages for Medicare taxes.
 These two taxes are matched by the employer in equal proportions so that a total of 15.3% of the gross wage is paid to the Internal Revenue Service.
 The following table illustrates the total tax obligation: